A beautiful woman is smiling after bone grafting

 Schedule time to speak with the team at Perio Implant Chicago

-Drs.
-Peter Cabrera and Bahareh Sabzehei are committed to providing patients with solutions for their smiles.
+Dr. Sabzehei and associates are committed to providing patients with solutions for their smiles.
 If you require bone graft surgery and want to speak to an experienced team of periodontal professionals, we welcome you to call our practice at (312) 736-7959 to request a visit.
 The office is located at 939 W. North Avenue, Suite #700, and is open to new and existing patients.